atrox39/Oryn/README.md

 ## Templating

-Lucifer provides a default templating by utilizing the `Mustache` engine.
+Oryn provides a default templating by utilizing the `Mustache` engine.

 It uses a [`mustache_template`](https://pub.dev/packages/mustache_template) package which is implemented from the [official mustache spec](https://mustache.github.io/).

-As usual, to keep the core framework stays lightweight, lucifer doesn't attach any template engine to your default application.
+As usual, to keep the core framework stays lightweight, Oryn doesn't attach any template engine to your default application.

 To use the `mustache` templating engine, you may apply it first like so: